 - 3 or more in 12 months; positive MSU or dipstick with positive history.
 Long term antibiotics are associated with various risks. - If abdominal ultrasound abnormal refer to urology.
 If abdominal ultrasound normal, offer lifestyle advice, consider topical oestrogens for atrophic vaginitis.
 Self-care with D-mannose or cranberry if appropriate to reduce the risk of UTI. - Consider use of standby or post-coital antibiotics which may reduce recurrence.
-Least favoured option is to offer 6 month trial of low-dose continuous antibiotic treatment: Trimethoprim 100mg every night, or Nitrofurantoin (note: as per January 2020, 100mg standard tablets 1x nocte is the most cost effective option for prophylaxis) or Methenamine hippurate (Hiprex®) 1g BD.
+Least favoured option is to offer 6 month trial of low-dose continuous antibiotic treatment.
+Non antibiotic-suppression therapy: Methenamine hippurate (Hiprex®) 1g BD (if no renal or hepatic impairment).
+Antibiotic choices: Consider trimethoprim 100mg every night, or Nitrofurantoin (note: as of March 2023, 100mg standard tablets 1x nocte is the most cost effective option for prophylaxis).
 Stop after 6 months and evaluate. - Safety issue with trimethoprim: can cause hyperkalaemia, particularly in the elderly, patients with renal impairment or in patients receiving ACE inhibitors, angiotensin receptor blockers or potassium sparing diuretics.
 Close monitoring of potassium is advised. - Safety issue with nitrofurantoin: rarely can cause pulmonary toxicity (acutely, sub-acutely and chronically), hepatic toxicity (cholestatic jaundice and chronic active hepatitis), renal impairment and neurological toxicity (peripheral neuropathy including optical neuritis).
-Close monitoring of liver function, renal function and pulmonary symptoms is advised. - For breakthrough infection, change antibiotics according to sensitivities, treat for 7 days maximum (7 days in men, 5 days in women) and then continue prophylaxis.
+Close monitoring of liver function, renal function and pulmonary symptoms is advised.

+- For breakthrough infection, change antibiotics according to sensitivities, treat for 7 days maximum (7 days in men, 5 days in women) and then continue prophylaxis.
 If ≥ 2 acute UTI while on prophylaxis antibiotics stop prophylactic treatment as trial of prophylaxis has failed. - Guidance for management of recurrent UTI in women is available on the Cornwall Joint Formulary website under chapter 5 'Important local documents' tab.